timtan/BackboneExample/README.md

-# Django Template for Dorm7
+# Django example with backbone

 This is a bootstrap example with backbone

 ## INSTALLATION & SETTINGS

+     you need to install pip and virtualenv first

 ### Setting Virtualenv